puniverse/capsule/site/caplets.md

 Launches a capsule in a minimal container

 * Maven: [capsule-maven](https://github.com/puniverse/capsule-maven)<br/>
-Resolves artifacts against a Maven repository if not embedded in the capsule.
+Resolves artifacts against a Maven repository if not embedded in the capsule

 * Daemon: [capsule-daemon](https://github.com/puniverse/capsule-daemon)<br/>
 Launches your application as a Unix daemon/Windows service